David Christopher has been teaching Tai Chi in Milton Keynes since 1983.

 Choy Hak Pang was one of the first people to teach Tai Chi openly in the United States (around 1939).

-He was a student of Yang Cheng-Fu (1883-1936) who is credited with having stabilised the large, high Yang style
+He had been a student of Yang Cheng-Fu (1883-1936) who is credited with having stabilised the large, high Yang style.